thusoy/nuts-auth/README.md

 dtls-experiments
 ================

-Experiments for my project on DTLS sockets with NULL encryption over radio interfaces.
+Experiments for my project on authenticating a radio uplink to the NUTS cubesat.